-A spark plug is used as a source of ignition, as the "spark" in its name might imply.
+A spark plug is used as a source of ignition, as the "spark" in its name implies.
 It is a key component of internal combustion engines and its primary function is to ignite a fuel/air mixture within the combustion chamber of a car, or other system.
 Figure 1 shows plugs, the spark travels across the gap on the left side of the spark plug.

 The voltage in the ignition system must be high enough to create a spark across the spark plug gap (see figure 2), much like a bolt of lightning traveling from the clouds to the Earth.
 These voltages can be anywhere from 40 kV to 100 kV, in other words high voltage.